 - to systematically be introduced to spelling together with capitalization, punctuation, and early elements of grammar

 - to work on composing simple sentences and eventually connecting them on a single topic

 Students will be assessed to determine the appropriate starting point in the program.
 The writing program will be tailored to the needs of the individual student.
 Parents will receive a written report and have a feedback meeting.

 Mastery learning is our goal throughout, so the rate of progress for each student will vary as they acquire new skills.

-This program is appropriate for students in grade 2/3, but may also be helpful for students in grades 1 through 4 depending on the skill level they have already acquired.
+This program is appropriate for students in grade two to three.
 Some students best suit a combination of this and the following program outlined below.